jeffgran/code_doc/README.md

 Okay, so then what do you do with it?
 Anything you want!
 How beautiful is it that for each documented class and method in your code, you'll get a hash of all the information about those classes and methods?
 You are in ruby code with a hash of all the documentation information.
 Your only limitation is your imagination.
 You can output the docs as simply as `pp docs`, as above, or as complex as you want, with html markup, etc. It should be exceedingly easy for newcomers to this system to write new formatters.
 All you have to do is write a method that takes a hash and outputs whatever you want.

 Another possibility this opens up is validating the documentation.
 Want to make sure you don't forget to document any code?
-You could turn on a "strict mode" (not yet implemented in v 0.0.1) that would raise an error if you don't fully describe all the methods in all your classes.
+You could turn on a "strict mode" (not yet implemented as of this writing) that would raise an error if you don't fully describe all the methods in all your classes.

 One objection I can imagine is that this ends up using a lot more memory than the comment-documentation, because you actually store all those doc strings in memory.
 That's true.
 But if this was a big concern for running in production, we could implement a "production mode" that turns all of the CodeDoc methods into null-methods that just return and don't do anything.
 Use the extra memory in dev and to generate the documentation, but don't sacrifice anything in production.